nikkilr88/egghead-asciicasts/v2-configure-jest-for-testing-javascript-applications/lessons/jest-support-importing-css-files-with-jest-s-modulenamemapper.md

 }
 ```

-With that, we can now run MPMT and our test passes with flying colors.
+With that, we can now run `npm t` and our test passes with flying colors.

 [02:10] If we take a look at our auto-scaling-text-module.js and we ```console.log(styles)``` and then we run our test again, we're going to see that console log is just that empty object.
 It actually is exactly that module.